 - 1. Transfer due to death: Where a change in the said voting power takes place in a previous year consequent upon the death of a shareholder - 2.
 Transfer by way of gift: Where a change in the said voting power takes place in a previous year on account of transfer of shares by way of gift to any relative of the shareholder making such gift - 3.
 Amalgamation or demerger of foreign company: Any change in the shareholding of an Indian company which is a subsidiary of a foreign company as a result of amalgamation or demerger of a foreign company subject to the condition that 51% shareholders of the amalgamating or demerged foreign company continues to be the shareholder of the amalgamated or the resulting foreign company. - 4.
-Insolvency and Bankruptcy Code: Where change in the shareholding is taken place pursuant to a resolution plan approved under the Insolvency and Bankruptcy Code, 2016, after affording a reasonable opportunity of being heard to the jurisdictional Principal Commissioner or Commissioner.

-2. (b) Orange Industries Ltd. provides the following information for the financial year 2018-19:
+Insolvency and Bankruptcy Code: Where change in the shareholding is taken place pursuant to a resolution plan approved under the Insolvency and Bankruptcy Code, 2016, after affording a reasonable opportunity of being heard to the jurisdictional Principal Commissioner or Commissioner. - 2. (b) Following is the profit and loss account of Z Ltd. for the year ended on 31-3-2020